THE DEFINITIVE GUIDE FOR THE TREATMENT OF HASHIMOTO'S THYROIDITIS

 Over time, the ability of the thyroid gland to produce thyroid hormones often becomes impaired and leads to a gradual decline in function and eventually an underactive thyroid (Hypothyroidism).

-- Smoking cigarettes and sedentary lifestyle are also contributory factors in Hashimoto’s Thyroiditis.
+Smoking cigarettes and a sedentary lifestyle are also contributory factors in Hashimoto’s Thyroiditis.

 Low levels of thyroid hormones can contribute to high cholesterol that can lead to heart disease

-Severe untreated hypothyroidism may lead to myxedema coma, an extreme form of hypothyroidism in which the body’s functions gets very slow and it becomes a life-threatening condition.
+Severe untreated hypothyroidism may lead to myxedema coma, an extreme form of hypothyroidism in which the body’s functions get very slow and it becomes a life-threatening condition.

 These problems occur most often with severe hypothyroidism.